pikatchu/closedsource/book/0120-cadets.md

 Then, slowly, Marcus placed a firm hand on Finch’s shoulder, his grip unyielding.

 "You did well," he said evenly.
-"All companions must be eliminated."
+"All Companions must be eliminated."

 Finch exhaled, barely audible.
 His years of discipline, of control, were cracking under the weight of something he had never known before—fear.